simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 * `type` must be unique across all backend plugins, including those provided by other modules.

+  * The `type` of each is derived from the filename of its plugin software.

 * `id` must be unique for a each distinct configuration for a `type`.
 * Other keys for configuration specific to the backend may also be present.